meschbach/moby-log-pg/README.md

 docker plugin set meschbach/moby-log-pg-plugin:1.0.0 PGHOST=pg.example.com PGUSER=super-secret-user PGPASSWORD=super-secret-password
 ```

 Most Postgres environmental properties may be set using this.
 All properties can be set on install also.
+If the plugin
+can not connect to the database then the plugin will fail to be enabled.
+Check your docker logs for details.

 ### Requirements
 * Postgres 11 is currently required.
 Open to supporting older version through PRs :-).